Celtiore/ionic4-angular-tests-RouterLink/README.md

     -   you need to install @angular/compiler

-    -   On Split Pane : <ion-menu-button> prsent but not visible ?!
+    -   On Split Pane : <ion-menu-button> present but not visible ?!

 Thanks you